essoen/essoen.github.io/content/blog/2024/07-24-readwise-pocket.md

 2. [Pocket has an API](https://getpocket.com/developer/) that lets you create, read and change articles

-There's noe queue/triggering capabilites in the Reader APIs, so a scheduled check would have to do.
+There's no queue/triggering capabilites in the Reader APIs, so a scheduled check would have to do.
 For simple IFTTT-tasks I've used Zapier for a couple of years.
 Their no code features work well for most things, while they also support code.

 So, I wrote some code and ended up with the following